gigafied/minion/getting_started.md

 	make
 	sudo npm link

-If you're gonna be developing inside Node.js, put this at the top of all your .js files that will be using minion:
+If you're gonna be developing inside Node.js, put this at the top of all your .js files that will be using MinionJS:

 	var minion = require("minion-js");